-In the November 8th Election, I hope you'll give me the opportunity to build on what I've accomplished so far to improve life for people here at home and across our great state.
-Let’s make Maine a prosperous and healthy place for people of all ages and backgrounds – we’re all in this together.
+I hope you'll allow me to build on what I've accomplished so far to improve life for people here at home and across our great state.
+Let’s make Maine a more prosperous and healthy place for people of all ages and backgrounds – we’re all in this together.

 • Daughter of Jackie Grohoski, school nurse, and Ed Grohoski, electrician and Vietnam Veteran